C-beaus/robots_for_recycling/README.md

 '''
 "source devel/setup.bash"
 '''
+Then connect to Franka E. Panda with https://172.16.0.2/desk Power on box.
+Unlock the joints.
+Activate FCI.

 Then run the following in the command line to launch all necessary nodes in the project.
 Make sure you are holding the deadman switch before running the following command:
 ```
 "roslaunch panda_hw start_hw_robot.launch"